projectcalico/calico/README.md

 Project Calico uses [etcd](https://github.com/coreos/etcd) to distribute information about workloads, endpoints, and policy to each Docker host.

 The `calico-node` service is a worker that configures the network endpoints for containers, handles IP routing, and installs policy rules.
-It comprises
+It runs in its own Docker container, and comprises
 + Felix, the Calico worker process
 + BIRD, the routing process
 + a [Powerstrip](https://github.com/clusterhq/powerstrip) adapter to set up networking when Docker containers are created.

 We provide a command line tool, `calicoctl`, which makes it easy to configure and start the Calico services listed above, and allows you to interact with the etcd datastore to define and apply network and security policy to the containers you create.
 Using `calicoctl`, you can provision Calico nodes, endpoints, and define and manage a rich set of security policy.

-## More Information
+## FAQ
 For more information on what you can do with Calico, please visit the [frequently asked questions](docs/FAQ.md) page.